BootstrapCMS/CMS/README.md

 1. Choose your poison - I'd recommend [Redis](http://redis.io).
 2. Enter your cache server details into `app/config/cache.php`.
+3. You will probably want to enabled minification in `app/config/packages/lightgear/asset/config.php`.
-3. Setting the driver to array will effectively disable caching.
+4. Setting the driver to array will effectively disable caching if you don't want the overhead.

 ## Setting Up Analytics